A May walk -Touching with my eyes (only)

 • kishie – a straw basket or creel which can be made from marram (photo above) or oats, which Ewen Balfour (wovencommunities.org) uses to make them nowadays

 • a guttery mess, a purt – anything metaphorically messy.
-It can be used to describe gossip: purt o clash, for example
+It can be used to describe gossip: purt o clash (a bit of a conflict), for example

 • toorie – a woollen cap

 • cairn – there’s a photo in Leah’s blog! it means a pile of stanes – stones as a memorial or landmark.
-Often we will pick one up at the start of our jouney and carry it to the top to add to the little tower that’s already there
+Often we will pick one up at the start of our jouney, carry it to the top and add it to the little tower that’s already there

 Note: there’s a lovely old photo of a woman carrying a kishie on wovencommunities.org